Search

 • Donna Felsenstein, MD

-• Preliminary examination of the recordings shows increased fragmentation in patients.
+• Preliminary examination of the recordings shows increased fragmentation and sleep spindle deficiency in patients.
+Results presented at 2024 Stanford ME/CFS Workshop.

-• Data will be compared with ongoing study of long COVID patients.
+• Data will be compared with ongoing sleep study of Long COVID patients.

 STUDY HYPOTHESIS AND DESCRIPTION